 At Herzliya, you’re very centrally located within an hour’s drive of Jerusalem and two hours from the remarkable Dead Sea.
 The Pete Dye-designed Caesarea Golf Course also lies nearby.

-The Ritz-Carlton, Herzliya is a unique elegant oasis, featuring 115 guest rooms and 82 suites including studios, one-and two-bedroom suites and the presidential suite.
+The Ritz-Carlton, Herzliya is a unique elegant oasis, featuring 115 guest rooms and 82 suites including studios, one-and two-bedroom suites, and the presidential suite.
 The tranquil sea influences all elements of this urban resort, from the soft hues in the room decor to the floor-to-ceiling windows.

 Being the first luxury resort in Israel, this beach hotel offers stunning rooms, all with private balconies overlooking the mesmerizing Mediterranean Sea.
 An elegant lobby bar features a wide variety of signature cocktails, but it is the 12th-floor outdoor rooftop swimming pool with an outdoor bar, which offers the best sea view.

-The Ritz-Carlton Spa features 6 luxurious treatment rooms, Hammam, Swedish sauna, ocean-view relaxation area, a spacious 24-hour gym overlooking the ocean, plus there is plenty of meeting space including a ballroom, meeting room, and business center.
+The Ritz-Carlton Spa features 6 luxurious treatment rooms, Hammam, a Swedish sauna, an ocean-view relaxation area, a spacious 24-hour gym overlooking the ocean, plus there is plenty of meeting space including a ballroom, meeting room, and business center.
 Unlike most Ritz-Carlton hotels, while it is one of the best luxury hotels in Israel, this hotel is one of the best Ritz-Carltons without a club lounge.

 2. Beresheet, Mizpe Ramon

 Negev Desert covers nearly half of Israel, but perhaps no stretch is as dazzling as the dozen acres that encircle Beresheet.
-The combination of breath-taking desert scenery together with the unique architecture and top quality service makes Beresheet one of the most extraordinary hotels in Israel.
+The combination of breath-taking desert scenery together with the unique architecture and top-quality service makes Beresheet one of the most extraordinary hotels in Israel.

 Built on the rim of Makhtesh Ramon, the world’s largest crater, hotel Beresheet, Mizpe Ramon masterfully blends into the silent landscape, with a scattering of one- and two-story buildings housing 111 contemporary rooms.
 Our tip is to book a room with a balcony or with your own pool overlooking the crater.